Indiana Southern Railroad: Locomotive fleet

 The Indiana Southern began operations with a fleet of 10 ex-CSX EMD GP40 locomotives which were rebuilt without dynamic brakes and identified as GP40-1s.

-As of 2018, the ISRR currently operates 10 ex-BNSF EMD SD40-2 locomotives acquired from First Union Railway Equipment in 2013 after the railroad became Genesee & Wyoming property.
+As of 2018, the ISRR operated 10 ex-BNSF EMD SD40-2 locomotives acquired from First Union Railway Equipment in 2013 after the railroad became Genesee & Wyoming property.
 Additionally, the railroad owns two G&W rebuilt GP40-3 locomotives, 3051 and 3052.
 ISRR 3051 was rebuilt from ISRR 4051, one of the original GP40-1s originally fleeted and is the only remaining original member of the fleet.
 Finally, ISRR operates an ex-Toledo, Peoria & Western GP40 painted in the Rail America paint scheme.
 It is the only remaining member of the fleet not in Genesee & Wyoming paint.